 Best for: Editorial photography look, dramatic lighting, moody atmospheres

-SDXL — The Reliable Baseline
+SDXL: The Reliable Baseline

 SDXL remains a dependable choice for NSFW generation, especially as a starting point before applying LoRAs.
-Its large model size and diverse training data give it a broad understanding of visual styles.
+Its large model size and diverse training data give it a broad sense of visual styles.
 Base SDXL is not the sharpest photorealistic model available, but it is one of the most forgiving with less detailed prompts.

 Best for: General use, LoRA experimentation, versatile output

-Flux 1.1 Pro sits above Flux Dev in terms of raw output quality.
+Flux 1.1 Pro sits above Flux Dev in raw output quality.
 The difference shows in fine detail: individual hair strands, fabric weaves, skin pore texture at close range.
 For images meant to be printed large or used at high resolution, the quality jump is noticeable.
+Flux 1.1 Pro Ultra takes this further still, producing images with almost no perceptible AI artifacts.

 Best for: High-resolution output, print-ready images, final deliverables